allyourbankarebelongtous/pleb-vpn/README.md

 have access to your LAN, your WireGuard virtual LAN, or your Raspiblitz itself.
-A bonus of sharing a VPS is that there is no KYC required...the only knowledge the VPS owner will have that the rest of the world doesn't have is your home IP address. _This is true whether you rent your own VPS, use TunnelSats, or use Pleb-VPN with @allyourbankarebelongtous!_
+A bonus of sharing a VPS is that there is no KYC required...the only knowledge the VPS owner will have that the rest of the world doesn't have is your home IP address. _This is true whether you rent your own VPS, use TunnelSats, or use Pleb-VPN with @allyourbankarebelongtous or share with another pleb!_

 **Can I use this on an Umbrel/MyNode/Raspibolt/etc implementation?**
 Sort of.
 The actual software here on GitHub is only for Raspiblitz (for now), but if you